adimajo/renard_joint/README.md

 The documents presented here reflect the methodologies, calculations, analyses and opinions of theirs authors and are transmitted in a strictly informative aim.
-Under no circumstances will the abovementioned authors nor the Crédit Agricole be liable for any lost profit, lost opportunity or any indirect, consequential, incidental or exemplary damages arising out of any use or misinterpretation of the website's content or any portion thereof, regardless of whether the Crédit Agricole has been apprised of the likelihood of such damages.
+Under no circumstances will the abovementioned authors nor the Crédit Agricole be liable for any lost profit, lost opportunity or any indirect, consequential, incidental or exemplary damages arising out of any use or misinterpretation of the software's content or any portion thereof, regardless of whether the Crédit Agricole has been apprised of the likelihood of such damages.